Curriculum vision for Cobbs Brow School

 Every child is entitled to excel and experience success.
 They should have awe and wonder experiences and know how these areas can enhance the quality of their lives developing their overall wellbeing, personal development and aspirations.

 To enable our children to meet the challenges of our demanding, rapidly changing diverse society our curriculum is well planned.
 There is continuity and progression of teaching and learning.
 This is achieved through the New National Curriculum, cross-curricular links, the creative curriculum and the ethos of the school.
 The work is stimulating and interesting, as we believe that children learn best when the learning is enjoyable and fun.
 Children learn at different rates and in different ways.
-We plan a curriculum appropriate to our children’s needs.
+We plan a diverse curriculum appropriate to our children’s needs and interests, enabling them to become educated citizens of the future.
 There are 3 Key Stages:

 Early Years Foundation Stage including Reception and Nursery